 Ball pythons also love spending time hiding in rodent burrows that provide them with moderate temperatures and shelter.

-Types of Enclosure
+Types of Enclosure for Ball Python

 In general, glass enclosures are the most recommended since it offers excellent visibility for viewing.
 Not only that, as a material, glass is actually easy to clean and highly durable.

-Also, glass doesn’t insulate well which means that the temperature will remain relatively consistent with the ambient room temperature.
+Also, glass doesn’t insulate well, which means that the temperature will remain relatively consistent with the ambient room temperature.
 And this could either be negative or positive, depending on where you live.

 Glass tanks come in various sizes and are quite easy to find.
 They also allow for a customizable backdrop that will give your ball python peace of mind.